-(Our 15% discount includes mini suite, hot breakfast each morning, free Wi-Fi)
+(Our 20% discount includes studio suite, continental breakfast each morning, free Wi-Fi, spa and golf access)

 WHAT TO BRING: A redacted, deidentified contract, a laptop computer that can edit MS Word® documents.
 All course materials supplied on a USB drive.

 In The Art of Payer Contract Analysis® you’ll learn what works, why it works, and how to defend your business when someone offers a managed care payer contract to you.

 Preparation is important.
 Maria Todd has been teaching the public and in-house customized preparation for contracting in her award winning signature workshops and seminars on Analyzing Managed Care Agreements for over 25 years to help participants achieve higher and more accurate reimbursements with fewer administrative hassles.
 In that class, participants come away with tools to help them plan more effectively and how to come up with mutually rewarding relationships between payers and providers.
 They bring home extensive take home materials for future reference and to speed up the analytical process.

 But contract analysis requires skills that many people lack.
 You can use a checklist, but you must also know how to read for what is missing, not only the language that is present on the paper.
 You must also have a library of contracting snippets you can use to suggest revisions that you know for sure others have been able to negotiate into their contracts.
 And that's exactly what Maria Todd teaches in this Master Class on The Art of Payer Contract Analysis®.